Matsadura/ALX_Time_Saver/README.md

 ALX Time Saver will help take some of the stress of these repetetive tasks and more.

+__IMPORTANT REMARQUE : Learn how to do these operations manually before you start using this, we're here to LEARN at Alx.__

 ## Features
 1. Custom aliases for :
-     * pushing
+     * Pushing
-     * compiling
+     * Compiling
-     * making a bash script
+     * Making a bash script

 2. Custom Vim Configuration :
      * Lines numbers on the left side
      * Run betty from vim
      * Compile the current file opened in vim
      * Remove all trailing white space with a sigle button
      * Automatically indent your code

+3. Readme maker
+     * Automatically puts all your project files in a table with interactive names

+4. Header maker
+     * Extracts all the fuctions prototypes to of a certain projects and appends them in a "main.h" file
 ## Installation

 Clone the repository :